fexmetrica/fex-metrica/fexSDK/src/emotient-matlab/README.md

 Object Description
 ===============

-The main class used for interfacting with [Emotient Analytics API](https://analytics.emotient.com) is [emotient_api](emotient_api.m).
+The main class used for interfacing with [Emotient Analytics API](https://analytics.emotient.com) is [emotient_api](emotient_api.m).
 The class can be constructed using the following code:

 ```Matlab